The Absolute Best Barbecue Spots in Philly Right Now

-When you compare it to cities in the South like Memphis or Austin, it’s difficult to see Philadelphia as a barbecue town.
+When compared to cities in the South like Memphis or Austin, it’s difficult to see Philadelphia as a barbecue town.
 We don’t have an ingrained culture of smoked meats here—there’s no regional argument between Pennsylvania towns about barbecue sauce ingredients, a la North Carolina, or public disagreements between pitmasters about exactly what type of wood elicits the most perfect smoky flavor.
-The vibe in Philly is one of surprised joy that you can scoop up a pulled pork sandwich here or a ribs platter there when the craving hits.
-But that isn’t necessarily a bad thing.
+Eating barbecue food in Philly elicits a surprised joy that you can scoop up a pulled pork sandwich here or a top-notch ribs platter there when the craving hits.
+And that isn’t necessarily a bad thing.

 Seafood towers are trendy, but what if barbecue towers are the next big thing?
 Try one at Craft Hall, stacked with three different meats and three sides with options like spare ribs, pork shoulder, and brisket paired with collards, mac ’n cheese, and cornbread.
 In addition to being a barbecue spot, Craft Hall is part brewery: Mainstay Independent Brewery’s beer is brewed on site, so it’s a good spot for an evening of drinking.